 As cities continue to grow, our transportation infrastructures need to adapt.
 These changes could be an opportunity to improve not just how people move about the urban landscape, but how sustainable that system can be.

 Open data may well be the key, inspiring innovation, engagement and collaboration.
-Our research shows how to make the most of open data ecosystems, helping stakeholders shift from passive providers of data to active participants in problem solving and innovation.
+Our research shows how to make the most of open data ecosystems, helping stakeholders shift from passive providers of data to active participants in problem-solving and innovation.

 We all know the idea of a “footprint” as the negative effects created by an action – burning fossil fuels, for example.
 But what about the opposite – the positive benefits that come from doing something?
 Some people call this a ‘handprint’.
-Net Positive refers to products, solutions or organizations whose handprint is bigger than their footprint.
+Net Positive refers to products, solutions or organisations whose handprint is bigger than their footprint.

 As well as our own Net Positive goal, we want to set standards to help everyone understand the impact of the products and services they use.
 This isn’t something we can do by ourselves though, so in 2016 we co-founded the Net Positive Project.
 This cross-sector coalition aims to expand the number of Net Positive companies and develop global measurement principles.